OpenEvalProject/evals/manuscripts/elife-83868/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/83868/elife-83868-fig7-v2.jpg)

-**Figure 7.:** 2+ and target peptide (NHE1 CBD) binding.Ca2+ (magenta) replaces Mg2+ (green) in EF-3 and induces the transition from the closed to the open conformation.
+**Figure 7.:** Ca2+ (magenta) replaces Mg2+ (green) in EF-3 and induces the transition from the closed to the open conformation.
 Ca2+ binding affects the local flexibility in the N-lobe accelerating the tryptic cleavage and reduces the thermal stability of CHP3.
 In both, Ca2+- and Mg2+-bound states, CHP3 binds the target peptide CBD with nanomolar affinity (KD values indicated, in brackets for myristoylated CHP3).
 Complex formation has no effect on the thermal stability of the Mg2+-bound state (closed conformation), whereas it strongly enhances thermal stability of the Ca2+-bound state (open conformation).
 Independent of the bound ion, both trypsin cleavage sites are protected from proteolysis in the CHP3:CBD complex.

 The Ca2+-induced open conformation with lower thermal stability and increased local flexibility appears to provide the molecular basis for CHP3 to interact more readily with its target(s) (Figure 7).
 Our data support this hypothesis.
 Firstly, the binding of the target peptide resulted in a drastic increase of CHP3 thermal and proteolytic stabilities.
 However, the thermal stability increased only in the presence of Ca2+, whereas for the Mg2+-bound state it remained unchanged.
 These characteristics of the Ca2+-induced open conformation may lower the energy barrier for binding of the target peptide.
 Secondly, in line with co-immunoprecipitation of tagged NHE1 and tagged CHP3 from transfected AP-1 cells (Zaun et al., 2012), we detected binding between CHP3 and CBD in both, Ca2+- and Mg2+-bound states (see Figure 5).
 The quantitative analysis with MST showed that the affinity of the Ca2+-bound state was about five times higher, clearly indicating that Ca2+ controls CHP3 function.